phac-nml/pipeline-standards/README.md

 *This document is in-progress and should be considered as a **DRAFT** that is subject to change at any time.*

-This document describes the specification for developing IRIDA Next Nextflow pipelines.
+This document describes the specification for developing [IRIDA Next][irida-next] Nextflow pipelines.
 This follows many of the recommendations from the [nfcore pipeline schema][nfcore-pipeline-schema].

 # 1. Input